tacox5/Senior_Thesis/README.md

 # Senior Thesis

-Scripts and documents related to my senior thesis.
+Scripts and documents related to my senior thesis: estimating the cross-power spectrum of simulated signals from HERA (21cm) and SPHEREx (Lyman-alpha).